JuliaCompilerPlugins/Mixtape.jl/README.md

 end
 ```

-This has the effect of bootstrapping this sort of recursive descent into method bodies, transforming the calls, etc.
+This has the effect of bootstrapping this sort of recursive descent into method bodies, transforming the calls, etc until you hit primitives which return directly and don't recursive.

 The main IR transformation ignores calls from `Base` and `Core` - by ignoring these calls, they are defined as primitives.
 If you want to `remix!` these calls, you'll have to define the primitives yourself.